chydee/Noted/README.md

 [![API](https://img.shields.io/badge/API-21%2B-blue.svg?style=flat)](https://android-arsenal.com/api?level=21)
 [![License](https://img.shields.io/badge/License-Apache%202.0-lightgrey.svg)](http://www.apache.org/licenses/LICENSE-2.0)

- Noted is a note taking app, that's inspired by the note app -Google Keep.
-It leverages the latest improvement in the android ecosystem and improved on the parent application with extended functionalities such as vault-like behaviour which allows user's to add security to notes by using a user-generated password to a key, also allows users to store voice notes solving the problems of a user's inability to make use of the devices keyboard.
+ Noted is a simple note taking app, that's inspired by - Google Keep.
+It leverages the latest improvement in the android ecosystem and improved on the parent application with extended functionalities such as vault-like behaviour which allows user's to add security to notes by using a user-generated password to a key.

  ## Table of Contents